pete-dnae/k8s-experiments/services/auth-flask/docs/security_model.md

 ## Vulnerabilities

-While the scheme is robust from a cryptographic point of view, it does have conceptual vulnerabilities listed here.
+While the scheme adopts a well adopted pattern, and is (for the most part) robust from a cryptographic point of view, it does have conceptual vulnerabilities listed here.

 It is the *computer* that the DNAe person uses to verify their email that gets given access, not the human user.
 This computer cannot be relied upon to be under